-- 28. Pursuant to Article 4(2) of the Act, the authority requires that all applications for a licence shall be filed in accordance with its official application forms as applicable, and shall be accompanied by: - (a) a programme of operations, setting out in particular the type of activities envisaged to be undertaken; - (b) a copy of the Memorandum and Articles of Association of the proposed institution; - (c) proposed level of initial capital (subject to paragraph 25 above); - (d) a business plan including the structure, organisation, management systems, governance arrangements and internal control systems of the institution which demonstrates that these arrangements, control mechanisms and procedures are proportionate, appropriate, sound and adequate; and a forecast budget calculation (financial projections) for the first three financial years which demonstrates that the applicant is able to employ the appropriate and proportionate systems, resources and procedures to operate soundly.
+- 27. Article 4(1) of the Act requires that any company desirous of establishing the business of a financial institution operating in or from Malta shall, before commencing such business, apply in writing to the authority for a licence. - The application for a licence may be withdrawn by written notice to the authority at any time before it has been granted or refused. - 28.
+Pursuant to Article 4(2) of the Act, the authority requires that all applications for a licence shall be filed in accordance with its official application forms as applicable, and shall be accompanied by: - (a) a programme of operations, setting out in particular the type of activities envisaged to be undertaken; - (b) a copy of the Memorandum and Articles of Association of the proposed institution; - (c) proposed level of initial capital (subject to paragraph 25 above); - (d) a business plan including the structure, organisation, management systems, governance arrangements and internal control systems of the institution which demonstrates that these arrangements, control mechanisms and procedures are proportionate, appropriate, sound and adequate; and a forecast budget calculation (financial projections) for the first three financial years which demonstrates that the applicant is able to employ the appropriate and proportionate systems, resources and procedures to operate soundly.
 The plan shall incorporate all relative financial information required by the authority to enable it to establish the initial capital requirement, in terms of paragraph 25 above.
-Moreover, the business plan should also include a description of the measures to be taken to safeguard payment service users' funds in line with conditions laid down in paragraph 61; - (e) a description of the procedure in place to monitor, handle and follow up a security incident and security related customer complaints, including an incidents reporting mechanism which takes account of the notification obligations of the payment institution whenever there are any operational or security incidents;
+Moreover, the business plan should also include a description of the measures to be taken to safeguard payment service users' funds in line with conditions laid down in paragraph 56; - (e) a description of the internal control mechanisms which the applicant will establish in order to comply with obligations in relation to money laundering and terrorist financing under the Money Laundering and Terrorist Financing under the Prevention of Money Laundering Act and the Prevention of Money Laundering and Funding of Terrorism Regulations; - (f) a description of the structural organisation, including, where applicable, a description of the intended use of agents and branches and a description of outsourcing arrangements, and of participation in a national or international payment system.
+For the purposes of this sub-paragraph and (d) above, the applicant shall provide a description of its audit arrangements it has set up with a view to taking all reasonable steps to protect the interests of its users